Plantar Fasciitis (Heel Pain)

 Often people do not realize the difference that supportive shoes and insoles can make in the healing process and turn to more expensive medical options first.
 But many who focus on supportive footwear along with light stretching and ice experience complete relief from the symptoms over time.

 Rest And Avoid Activity

 If you are suffering from plantar fasciitis it is important to rest your feet and avoid activities that make your feet hurt.
 This will allow time for the plantar fascia to heal.
-Ice the painful area for 15 to 20 minutes a few times a day, especially after activity.
-Over the counter pain medication may be needed to reduce swelling in the heel and ankle when the condition is flared up.
+Ice the painful area for 15 to 20 minutes once or twice each day, especially after activity.
+Over the counter pain medication may be needed to reduce swelling in when the condition is flared up.
 Gentle toe, calf, and arch stretches can be helpful, especially first thing in the morning before stepping your foot onto the floor.
 Lightly massaging the foot with a tennis ball a few times throughout the day can also help provide relief.
 If you need to exercise you may want to try low-impact sports, such as swimming or riding a bike, instead of walking or jogging.
 As the condition improves you can slowly work back into exercise and sports that have higher impact.